SVG TEAM TO PAN AMERICAN GAMES - NBC SVG

-The finals of the Men and Women 200-metres Freestyle are also scheduled for later today.
-Should Parris qualify for the Men’s 200-metres semi-finals, he will take part in the event tomorrow.
-The final of the race will take place on Friday.
+Swimmer, Cruz Halbich clocked 2 minutes, 10.04 seconds in the Men’s 200-metres Freestyle.
+Mya De Freitas swam 2 minutes, 19.99 seconds in the Women’s 200-metres Freestyle, and Brandon Parris did 48.14 seconds in the Men’s 400-metres semi-finals.
+They will be in action again today.

-De Freitas and Halbich will swim again tomorrow in the Men and Women 100-metres Freestyle Heats, with the finals of those events also scheduled for tomorrow, while on Friday, Mya De Freitas and Cruz Halbich will contest the Heats of the Women’s and Men’s 50-metres Freestyle, the finals of which will be held that same day.
+Halbich will swim in the Men’s 100-metres Freestyle, De Freitas will compete in the Women’s 100-metres Freestyle, and Parris will take part in the Men’s 200-metres semi-finals.

-The other member of the St Vincent and the Grenadines team, cyclist, Zefal Bailey will ride in the Men’s Cycle Road Race on Saturday.
-The St Vincent and the Grenadines management team at the Games are Chief of Misson, Wyane Williams, Swimming Coach, Neisha Alexander, and Cycling Coach-Mechanic, Emmerson Holder.
+The fourth Vincentian at the Games, cyclist, Zefal Bailey will ride in the Men’s Cycle Road Race on Saturday.

 Advertisement